 Our new credit facility will contain covenants limiting our ability to make distributions to unitholders.
 In addition, our credit facility will contain various covenants that limit, among other things, our ability to incur indebtedness, grant liens or enter into a merger, consolidation or sale of assets.
 Furthermore, our credit facility will contain covenants requiring us to maintain certain financial ratios and tests.
 Any subsequent refinancing of our current debt may have similar or greater restrictions.
-Please read "Management's discussion and analysis of financial condition and results of operations-Liquidity and Capital Resources-Credit Facility."
+Please read "Management's discussion and analysis of financial condition and results of operations-Liquidity and capital resources-Credit facility" beginning on page 63.